 - In a large bowl mix in the flours, sprinkle the salt more towards the edges.
 Form a well in the middle.
 Make sure salt is not sprinkled in this well.

-- In a cup/mug mix the yeast with the sugar and pour 100 ml lukewarm water.
+- In a cup/mug mix the yeast with the sugar and pour 100 ml of lukewarm water.
 Mix well until both sugar and yeast dissolve.
-You could leave it in the cup or pour it in the well-formed in the flour.
-I recommend the latter as leaving it in the cup requires that you keep an eye on it as it will overflow so, best is to pour it in and set aside for around 20 minutes.
+You could leave it in the cup or pour it into the well-formed flour.
+I recommend the latter as leaving it in the cup requires that you keep an eye on it as it will overflow so, the best is to pour it in and set it aside for around 20 minutes.

 - Gradually add the olive oil while still kneading.
-Feel free with punching, slapping, stretching, whatever you feel like doing with it but as I said the low glutenous flours do not require that much working but maybe half the time (5-6min instead of 10-12 min what would be needed for a higher gluten flour).
+Feel free with punching, slapping, stretch, whatever you feel like doing with it but as I said the low glutenous flours do not require that much work but maybe half the time (5-6min instead of 10-12 min what would be needed for a higher gluten flour).

 - When finished, smooth the surface into a big ball and cover.

-- Allow to proving for as many hours as you fancy.
+- Allow to prove for as many hours as you fancy.
 I normally leave it between 4-8 hrs.

-- When finished with proving just put into the baking tray.
+- When finished with proof just put it into the greased baking tray.

 - Allow to prove again for an extra hour or so and then place in the oven.
 Bake at 190 C for 40-50 min.